 The state of the consumer reflects the health of the economy

-In a 2015 social research carried out by members of our team at the Lagos office of the Consumer Protection Council of Nigeria, a number of finding were made that shows the kind of challenges the Nigerian consumer faces in terms of protected their rights as consumers of goods and services.
+In a 2015 social research carried out by members of our team at the Lagos office of the Consumer Protection Council of Nigeria, a number of findings were made that shows the challenges the Nigerian consumer faces in terms of their rights as consumers of goods and services.

 Consumer Protection Council Act (1992)